-- legislative proposals for greater EU supervisory convergence, including the Omnibus 3 proposals (EP adopted April 2019)
+- legislative proposals for greater EU supervisory convergence, including the Omnibus 3 proposals (agreed and EP adopted April 2019)

-- a legislative proposal for a new prudential regime for investment firms (EP adopted April 2019)
+- a legislative proposal for a new prudential regime for investment firms (agreed and EP adopted April 2019)

-- a legislative proposal on assignment of claims and conflicts of laws (outstanding as at May 2019)
+- a legislative proposal on assignment of claims and conflicts of laws (carried forward to new Commission)

-- a FinTech action plan and legislative proposal on crowdfunding (outstanding as at May 2019)
+- a FinTech action plan and legislative proposal on crowdfunding (carried forward to new Commission)

-- a legislative proposal to facilitate cross-border distribution of UCITS and AIFs (EP adopted April 2019)
+- a legislative proposal to facilitate cross-border distribution of UCITS and AIFs (published in OJ 12 July 2019)

-- a legislative proposal on covered bonds (EP adopted April 2019)
+- a legislative proposal on covered bonds (agreed and EP adopted April 2019)

-- an Action Plan and on sustainable finance and related measures (published March and May 2018; regulations on low carbon benchmarks and sustainable finance were adopted by EP April 2019 but the proposed regulation on creating a sustainable finance taxonomy remains outstanding as at May 2019)
+- an Action Plan and on sustainable finance and related measures (published March and May 2018; regulations on low carbon benchmarks and sustainable finance agreed and adopted by EP April 2019 but proposed regulation on creating a sustainable finance taxonomy carried forward to new Commission)